micheledexter/Demos/5Week/notes.md

 #### What is a POM?
 - A Project Object Model file
 - I don't *think* this is in anything other than XML (although I've been known to be wrong, so don't quote me on that one) but it's a file a lot like package.json that keeps track of all of the project information
-  - The name of the
+  - The name of the of the project, the version, the dependencies required, etc.

 #### How do I get dependencies?